 Travel Conversation Questions

-1. What is your preferred type of accommodation when travelling — hotel, hostel, Airbnb, or something else?
+1. What is your preferred type of accommodation when traveling — hotel, hostel, Airbnb, or something else?

 2. How do you usually get around when visiting a new city?